| FAQ - Noise and/or Hum...The Audere preamp has a very low noise level which allows it to capture

 so you will still get a lot of this higher frequency noise so it

+will sound more like a static noise source.
+Does this happen with a passive bass?
 Yes, the effects are based on simple physics (note: No bass preamp

 was used to take the scope pictures) but the size of the effect will